Chouster-KTH/Highlight-Kings/README.md

 * Log in using Sign in

-* You can now vote on different highlights on both the homepare and Highlights page and see them listed in your My account page
+* You can now vote on different highlights on both the Homepage and Highlights page and see them listed in your My account page